CKHOR002/GSCINTOUCH/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 InTouch is a mobile application aimed at improving mental health.
-It allows users to access psychological first aid courses and provides a platform for users to receive consultations from trained befrienders or psychological first aiders.
+It allows users to access psychological first aid courses and provides a platform for users to receive consultations from trained befrienders or psychological first aiders. <br />

-We aim to offer an APP to have the following features:
+We aim to offer an APP to have the following features: <br />
-*Video and voice consultation feature for users with mental health issues *Text diary feature for users to record their daily experiences and emotions *Sentiment analysis feature to provide users with feedback on their diary entries *Reward system for users to earn points and redeem them for vouchers *Psychological first aid courses for befrienders to improve their ability to assist individuals with mental health issues *Scenario-based quizzes with GPT3 Turbo API analysis for befriender skill validation *Consultation feature for qualified psychological first aiders to provide assistance to users with mental health issues
+*Video and voice consultation feature for users with mental health issues <br />
+*Text diary feature for users to record their daily experiences and emotions <br />
+*Sentiment analysis feature to provide users with feedback on their diary entries <br />
+*Reward system for users to earn points and redeem them for vouchers <br />
+*Psychological first aid courses for befrienders to improve their ability to assist individuals with mental health issues <br />
+*Scenario-based quizzes with GPT3 Turbo API analysis for befriender skill validation <br />
+*Consultation feature for qualified psychological first aiders to provide assistance to users with mental health issues <br />

 <p align="right">(<a href="#top">back to top</a>)</p>